Intangible Cultural Heritage Funding Scheme

 2. to support the transmission of ICH by local bearers and bearer organisations;

-3. to engage the participation of the community in safeguarding ICH; and
+3. to engage the participation of the community in safeguarding local ICH; and

-4. to enhance public awareness, understanding and respect in regard to ICH.
+4. to enhance public awareness, understanding and respect with regard to local ICH.

 Funding Application

-The application for the ICH Funding Scheme 2023 was closed at 12:00:00 noon on 18 January 2024.
-Please click the "Guide to Application for the Intangible Cultural Heritage Funding Scheme 2023" for information.
+The application for the ICH Funding Scheme 2024 was closed at 12 noon on 27 January 2025.
+For details, please click the "Guide to Application for the Intangible Cultural Heritage Funding Scheme 2024".

 Assessment Criteria